-Nonconformist, eccentric, and flake are a few of the politically correct and polite synonyms for social misfit.
+Nonconformist, eccentric, and flake are a few politically correct and polite synonyms for social misfit.

 Sometimes the phrases, “fish out of water” or “a square peg in a round hole” are used instead.
 Of course, there are profane and derogatory names that probably come to your mind.

 Have You Ever Felt Like A Social Misfit?

 It’s a widespread feeling.
 Most people can name a moment when they felt like a social misfit.

 Have any of the following descriptions ever applied to you?

 - Maybe you were the last one chosen to be on a team?
 Someone got stuck with you and was visibly unhappy to have you.